puppetlabs/puppet_metrics_dashboard/README.md

 This is required for collection of postgres metrics.
 The class should be applied to the master (or postgres server if using external postgres).

 ```
-class { 'puppet_metrics_dashboard::profile::postgres':
+class { 'puppet_metrics_dashboard::profile::master::postgres_access':
-  grafana_host => 'grafana-server.example.com',
+  telegraf_host => 'grafana-server.example.com',
 }
 ```

-`grafana_host` is optional.
+`telegraf_host` is optional.
 If you do not specify it, the class will look for a node with the `puppet_metrics_dashboard` class applied in PuppetDB and use the `certname` of the first host returned.
-If the PuppetDB lookup fails and you do not specify `grafana_host` then the class outputs a warning.
+If the PuppetDB lookup fails and you do not specify `telegraf_host` then the class outputs a warning.

 ### Profile defined types